 Ever since I heard about Caral, I wondered why it isn’t more popular with travellers.
 Some of the oldest ruins in the Americas, constructed at the same time as the first pyramids of Egypt.
 Who would not want to visit them?

 I was sure that going there would be easy and that I could spontaneously arrange a day trip from Lima, hopping on a bus with lots of other tourists.

 Turned out I was wrong.
-Despite the significance of Caral, it was surprisingly hard to get there.
-I looked up tours but most of the companies only offered private trips and I wasn’t willing to pay a fortune.
+Despite the significance of Caral, it is surprisingly hard to get there.
+I looked up tours, but most of the companies only offered private trips, and I wasn’t willing to pay a fortune.
 Surely, there had to be a better way?

 There is!
 Caral can easily be visited independently as a day trip from Lima for a fraction of the price you would pay for a private tour.
-Here is all the information I gathered so that you can go there, too.
+Here is all the information you need to know to plan your trip to Caral.